 The Housing and Residence Life Computer Lab offers residents the use of computers at no charge and a pre-paid laser printer.
 You will need a Cal State LA student ID card to use the lab.
-If you need a Network Information Services (NIS) Account, you can request it from the ITS Help Desk located in the Library Palmer Wing (LIB PW) Lobby or call 323-343-6170.
+If you need assistance, please call the ITS Help Desk at 323-343-6170.

 There is a two-hour limit for computer use when other students are waiting to use the computers.
 Other policies and instructions for using the Computer Lab are posted in the lab.
 The housing staff is not trained to provide computer advice or assistance.
-The Computer Lab hours are as follows: Monday-Friday 9 a.m.-10 p.m.; Weekends 1 p.m. -10 p.m.
+The Computer Lab hours are as follows: 1-10 p.m. daily.